Encrypted-Thoughts/SLCB-DictionaryAPI/README.md

 Click [Here](https://github.com/Encrypted-Thoughts/SLCB-DictionaryAPI/blob/master/DictionaryAPI.zip?raw=true) to download the script pack.

-In order to use this script you'll need to have an account with Rapid API. <br />
+In order to use this script to get data from WordsAPI or Urban Dictionary you'll need to have an account with Rapid API. <br />

 WordsAPI: <br />
 You can register for a Free tier at the below link that will allow 2500 requests a day and charge $0.004 per request after that. <br />